Last updated: May 3, 2026

 How to apply without wasting time

 - Look at the bill before you look at the forms.
-Check whether the homestead deduction, 1% cap, and any credits already appear.
+Check whether the homestead deduction, 1% cap, supplemental credit, and any senior credits already appear.

 - Use official tools.
-The state’s local officials finder, Tax Bill Search, and calculators save time.
+The state’s local officials finder, tax bill search, and calculators can save time before you drive to the courthouse.

 - File early and keep proof.
 Ask for a stamped copy, email receipt, or written confirmation.

-- Check the next bill, not just the filing receipt.
+- Check the next bill.
+A filing receipt is not enough.
 Mistakes sometimes show up only when the bill is printed.

 - State help line: IN.gov State Information Center, 1-800-457-8283, text 1-888-311-1846.